"The Odd Likeliness of Ordinary Miracles"

 Pit-firing is considered an ‘alternative’ method of firing ceramics as the firing atmosphere is not as controllable as in most modern kilns.
 It is the opportunity to experiment and celebrate the ‘magic’ of chemistry in nature.
 The preparation time provides a moment to create clay ‘kiln gods’ out of fresh clay, and enjoy the musings of a night under the stars around an open fire.

-We hold an annual pit-firing event, “Grand Picnic de la Terre Brûlée” many thanks to Rajaneesh Dwivedi for these photos of the event and to Remi Vionnet for a vidéo posted on our Facebook page!
+To respect the regeneration of nature, we hold our pit-firing event just once per year, “Grande Cuisson en Fosse Annuelle” near Montpellier in the South of France.
+Many thanks to Rajaneesh Dwivedi for these photos of the event and to Remi Vionnet for a vidéo posted on our Facebook page!

 raku_helen_green_ceramix_caroline_cazanave_thumb.jpg